memph1024/swapdex-documentation/docs/what-to-try/treasury.md

 ### **Creating a Bounty Proposal**

-Anyone can create a Bounty proposal using <a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.kusari.network#/explorer" target="_blank">Substrate Explorer App</a>: Users are able to submit a proposal on the dedicated Bounty section under Governance.
-The development of a robust user interface to view and manage bounties in the <a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.kusari.network#/explorer" target="_blank">Substrate Explorer App</a> is still under development and it will serve Council members, Curators and Beneficiaries of the bounties, as well as all users observing the on-chain treasury governance.
+Anyone can create a Bounty proposal using <a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.swapdex.network#/explorer" target="_blank">Substrate Explorer App</a>: Users are able to submit a proposal on the dedicated Bounty section under Governance.
+The development of a robust user interface to view and manage bounties in the <a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.swapdex.network#/explorer" target="_blank">Substrate Explorer App</a> is still under development and it will serve Council members, Curators and Beneficiaries of the bounties, as well as all users observing the on-chain treasury governance.
 For now, the help of a Councillor is needed to open a bounty proposal as a motion to be voted.

-To submit a bounty, please visit <a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.kusari.network#/explorer" target="_blank">Substrate Explorer App</a> and click on the governance tab in the options bar on the top of the site.
-After, click on 'Bounties' and find the button '+ Add Bounty' on the upper-right side of the interface.
+To submit a bounty, please visit <a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.swapdex.network#/explorer" target="_blank">Substrate Explorer App</a> and click on the `governance tab` in the options bar on the top of the site.
+After, click on `Bounties` and find the button `+ Add Bounty` on the upper-right side of the interface.
 Complete the bounty title, the requested allocation (including curator's fee) and confirm the call.

 After this, a Council member will need to assist you to pass the bounty proposal for vote as a motion.
 You can contact the Council by joining our Discord server and publishing a short description of your bounty, with a link to one of the forums for contextual information.